JulianaKavinya/TECHLUP-ACADEMY1/README.md

 # what is git add?
 git add is a Git command used to add changes in the working directory to the staging area.
 In Git, there are three main areas where changes to files are tracked.
+## what is git commit?
+git commit is a Git command used to record changes to the repository.
+When you make changes to files in your working directory and you are satisfied with those changes, you use git commit to save those changes to the Git repository.